robbestad/webstarter/README.md

 The example project comes with a setup to a redis server located at [koa-redis-server](https://github.com/svenanders/koa-redis-server).
 This needs to be configured with a *secret.json* file in *src/assets/config*, and must be identical in both this setup and in the redis server setup.

-**You don't need to set up any of this to use the project.**
+If you remove the API route from the server config, you can disregard this.

 ## Developing